 Oatmeal Chocolate Chip Peanut Butter Bars - One of my most popular recipes!
 Soft-baked bars loaded with oats, peanut butter, and chocolate chips.

 No Flour Peanut Butter Chocolate Chip Cookies - Cookies with no flour and they only need 4 ingredients.

 - 1 cup (2 sticks) salted butter melted

 - 2 cups graham cracker crumbs

 - Prepare a 9x13 baking dish by lining with parchment paper or tin foil.
 This makes the bars much easier to lift out so you can cut them.

 - In a large mixing bowl with a handheld mixer, or use the bowl of a stand mixer, add the melted butter, graham cracker crumbs, powdered sugar, peanut butter, and brown sugar.
-Mix together until combined.
+Blend together until it's combined well.

-- Add in the Reese's Pieces and stir together.
+- Stir in the mini Reese's Pieces candy.

 - Press the dough into the prepared pan.
 It helps if you drop spoonfuls of dough all over the pan, instead of just one big pile in the middle, and then spread it out. * I like to use the back of a silverware spoon to help spread.
 If it's getting too sticky lightly spray your fingers or the back of a spoon with cooking spray.

 - Add the milk chocolate chips and peanut butter into a microwave-safe bowl.
 Cook for 1 minute and stir.
 Cook for another 1 minute.
 Stir again.